 - Update your visitors and Google about your new domain.

-The primary goal when changing domains is to minimize the negative impact on SEO and site traffic.
-You should expect at least a minor drop in both of these as search engines and users learn about the new address.
-However, if migrated properly and cautiously, your site should draw more people than ever.
-Here’s how to do it:
+Your primary goal when learning how to migrate a WordPress site to a new domain is to minimize the negative impact on search engine optimization (SEO) and site traffic.
+Heads up: You should expect at least a minor drop in both of these.
+This is because search engines and users take a minute to learn about the new site address.
+However, when you do migrate the domain properly and cautiously, your website will draw more visitors than ever before.
+Here's how you can do it.

 1. Back Up Your Website Files

-A full backup involves downloading all files of your website onto your local device, including your database (containing all your website’s content and data) and static files (including WordPress core files and theme files).
-These files need each other to complete a fully functional site.
+To recap, completing a full backup will involve downloading all of your website files onto a local drive.
+This will include a database (that contains your website content and data in entirety) and static files (such as your WordPress core and theme files).
+To complete a fully functional website, these files need each other.

 1. Install and activate the Duplicator plugin by choosing Plugins > Add New from your WordPress dashboard.